The Death Collector

 The Death Collector (also known as The Family Enforcer) is a 1976 low-budget crime film directed by Ralph De Vito and starring Joseph Cortese, Joe Pesci and Frank Vincent.
 It was Ralph De Vito's only film as a director, and Joe Pesci's first billed appearance in a movie.

 Pesci and Vincent's performances in the film were met with high critical acclaim.
-Actor Robert De Niro saw the film and recommended them to director Martin Scorsese for Raging Bull, which was the start of De Niro's numerous collaborations with Pesci and Vincent.
+Actor Robert De Niro saw the film and recommended it to director Martin Scorsese for Raging Bull, which was the start of De Niro's numerous collaborations with Pesci and Vincent.

 Background

 The film follows the progress of Jerry Bolanti, a small-time, short tempered crook who becomes a debt collector for an organized crime leader.
 It has the tagline, "If You Liked "The Godfather" & "Dog Day Afternoon," Then This Is Your Kind of Motion Picture."
 The film was originally released in 1975 and became a cult favorite.
 For around a year it was screened in the Los Angeles area.